 These gluten free waffles are easy to make, nutritious and oh-so-delicious.
 Whip up an extra batch to freeze for busy weekday mornings!

 - 3 cups Pamela's baking and pancake mix

 - 1 tsp. pure vanilla extract

 Combine baking mix, sugar and baking powder in a large bowl.

 In a separate bowl, combine milk, egg yolks and vanilla.
 Mix well.

-Beat egg whites until soft peaks form.
+Beat egg whites until stiff (not dry) peaks form.
 Set aside.